dobtco/fixing-procurement-ebook/content/06_use_agile_policymaking.md

-## How To Fix Procurement #6: Use Agile Policymaking
+## Chapter Six: Use Agile Policymaking

 One of my favorite quotes is from Albert Einstein: